 A real issue is if you have a major plumbing emergency late at night.
 Perhaps you need to get a section of pipes removed.
 What would cost you $500 during the day will cost $1,000 at night, unfortunately.
 This is rare, but it can happen.

 This does not include any costs for materials, which will be additional in all cases.
-Many plumbing agencies now have fixed prices, so you may be able to ask what the cost is for a specific service.
+Many companies now have fixed prices, so you may be able to ask what the cost is for a specific service.

 |Service||Typical Fee||Emergency Fee|

-A range of factors can affect the cost of 24-hour emergency plumbing.
+A range of factors can affect the cost of 24-hour emergency service.
 These factors include:

 - Quality and customer experience